-In accordance with Switch’s sustainability efforts, and Switch’s Acceptable Use Policy, the following is Switch’s Recycling Acknowledgement Policy (the “Policy”) regarding the abandonment, removal, and/or disposal of Customer Equipment.
+In accordance with Switch’s sustainability efforts, the Colocation Facilities Agreement between Customer and Switch, and Switch’s Acceptable Use Policy, the following is Switch’s Recycling Acknowledgement Policy (the “Policy”) regarding the abandonment, removal, and/or disposal of Customer Equipment.
 Customer Equipment is defined in Switch’s Colocation Facilities Agreement, and in other governing agreements (“Agreements”) with Switch.

-If the customer has a Colocation Facility Waiver and a lessor has an ownership interest, lien, or security interest in any Customer Equipment within the colocation space (the “Collateral”), Switch will not be liable for any claims associated with any lien or security interest between the customer and the lessor.
-In the event the lessor removes any Collateral, the lessor acknowledges, agrees, and covenants to receive the Collateral “AS IS”, and “WHERE IS”, without guarantee as to quality, quantity, or value, and subject to Switch’s safety, sustainability, and security protocols.
+If the Customer has a Colocation Facility Waiver and a lessor has an ownership interest, lien, or security interest in any Customer Equipment within the colocation space, Switch will not be liable for any claims associated with any lien or security interest between the Customer and the lessor and is subject to Switch’s safety, sustainability, and security protocols.

 NOTE: SWITCH DOES NOT ENDORSE OR VALIDATE THE QUALITY OR INTEGRITY OF ANY SERVICE PROVIDERS BELOW.
 THIS IS SIMPLY A LIST FOR CUSTOMER CONVENIENCE.
 SWITCH PROVIDES NO WARRANTY OR GUARANTEE OF ANY KIND.